nsvraja/ssIPA_ZF_phsym/README.md

 This is a repository of Python codes used in our manuscript.
 DOS_VARIATION has the code corresponding to figure-6, while the TEBD_BENCHMARK has the code corresponding to figure-2.
+The parameter file included in each directory may be modified as per need.
+The parameter, idos, corresponds to the hybridization function: idos=1 is for Gaussian, 2 is for semi-elliptic and 3 is for flat.